 Xenotilapia ornatipinnis was first described in 1901 by Boulenger.
 The family name Xenotilapia can be broken into two words.
 Xenos comes from ancient Greek xenos and means strange.
 Thiapa comes from the local African language and means fish.
 In summary, this family consists of strange fish.
 The species name ornatipinnis can also be broken into two words.
 Ornatus comes from Latin and means beautiful or handsome, pinnis is also Latin and means fin.
-This is a reference to the beautifully colored male dorsal fin.
+This is a reference to the beautifully coloured male dorsal fin.

 Synonym: Xenotilapia ornatipinus.